WHAT CAN I EXPECT FROM MY CONSULTATION AT CONSORTIUM CHARTERED PHYSIOTHERAPISTS

 Abi Holt, Gary Bradley and : £65.00 for initial appointment and £55.00 for follow ups.

 Graham Morgan & Nial Carter, Consultant MSK Physiotherapists and Spinal Specialists: £80.00 for initial appointments and £70.00 for follow ups.
-Neither accept insurance referrals although we can provide detailed receipts for patients can attempt to claim fees back with their policy holder directly.
+Neither accept insurance referrals although we can provide detailed receipts for patients so they can attempt to claim fees back with their policy holder directly.

 Clare Haslam, Consultant Women’s Pelvic Health Physiotherapist, Obstetrics and Gynaecology Specialist: £80.00 for initial appointment and £45.00 for follow ups. £90.00 for Mummy MOT.
+Clare does not accept insurance referrals although we can provide detailed receipts for patients so they can attempt to claim fees back with their policy holder directly

 Home Visits